 Ensure that an outgoing message is composed to allow you to perform this procedure.
-See Composing and Sending a New Text Message on page 106 for more information.
+See Composing and Sending a New Text Message on page 104 for more information.

-- 1 Press the Menu Select button directly below Optn. - 3 or to Req Reply and press the Menu Select button directly below Sel to request for a reply.
+- 1 Press the Menu Select button directly below Optn. - 2 ~ or ~ to Mark Important and press the Menu Select button directly below Sel to indicate the message is important. - 3 or to Req Reply and press the Menu Select button directly below Sel to request for a reply.